pmclanahan/basket-lib/packages/celery/docs/configuration.rst

 A built-in periodic task will delete the results after this time (:class:`celery.task.backend_cleanup`).

+A value of :const:`None` or 0 means results will never expire (depending on backend specifications).

+Default is to expire after 1 day.

 .. note::

     For the moment this only works with the amqp, database, cache, redis and MongoDB backends.

-    When using the database or MongoDB backends, `celerybeat` must be running for the results to be expired.
+    When using the database or MongoDB backends, `celery beat` must be running for the results to be expired.

 .. setting:: CELERY_MAX_CACHED_RESULTS